rnepal2/persona-graph/README.md

 - **Reputation Agent:** Assesses public reputation, media presence, and sentiment.
 - **Profile Aggregator:** Combines all agent outputs into a unified, referenced executive profile.

-Agents use Playwright-based and LLM-powered scrapers to extract and process web data.
+Agents use web search tools combined with advanced custom web scrapers and LLM-powered analysis to extract, rank, and process web data.
 The LangGraph setup enables modular, parallel, and extensible enrichment pipelines.

+## Key Features
+- **Real-time Streaming:** Watch as each agent completes its analysis with live progress updates
+- **Profile Library:** Save, version, and manage executive profiles with a sleek sidebar interface
+- **Intelligent Caching:** Avoid duplicate processing with smart result caching
+- **Graceful Error Handling:** Partial results delivered even when some components fail
+- **Production-Ready:** Built for scalability with robust WebSocket streaming and database persistence

-## UI (Frontend)
+## UI
-The frontend is a minimal React.js app (ShadCN UI, Tailwind CSS) for inputting executive details, selecting AI/search options, and viewing enriched profiles.
-It connects to the backend via WebSocket for real-time progress and results.
+The frontend is a polished React.js app (ShadCN UI, Tailwind CSS, Framer Motion) featuring:
+- **Streaming Interface:** Real-time progress tracking with animated components
+- **Profile Management:** Intuitive collapsible sidebar for accessing saved profiles and versions
+- **Responsive Design:** Smooth animations and adaptive layouts for optimal user experience
+- **WebSocket Integration:** Live updates with intermediate progress streaming during the enrichment process

 ### Example Output
-Below is a snapshot of UI showing the result of executive profile search:
+Below is a snapshot of the UI showing the final generated profile [dynamic layout with animations during streaming]:

 <img src="ui/public/profile-snapshot.png" alt="Example Executive Profile" width="800"/>